liesnikov/extensible-elaborator/paper/main.md

 `compareTerm'` calls the `compareAtom` function[^compareAtom-function]:.
 Which itself is almost 200 lines of code.
 Each of the above functions implements part of the "business logic" of the conversion checker.
-But each of them contains a lot of code dealing with bookkeeping related to metavariables and constraints:
+But each of them contains a lot of code that deals with bookkeeping related to metavariables and constraints:

 1. They have to throw and catch exceptions, driving the control flow of the unification.
 2. They have to compute blocking tags that determine when a postponed constraint is retried.